sergei-mironov/cake3/README.md

 The goals of Cake3 are to help the developer to:

   * Stop overusing Make by writing complex logic in make-language
-  * Still have a correct Makefile which could be distributed among the users
+  * Still have a correct Makefile which could be distributed among the end-users
-  * Take a bit of Haskell practice :)
+  * Practice some Haskell

 Installation
 ------------